Yehuda Levenberg: Biography

 In 1930, after accepting a position as the community Rabbi of Cleveland, Ohio, Rabbi Levenberg moved his Yeshiva to Cleveland.
 Although, it never reached the same position in prestige at its newer location.

 Amongst other famous personalities, Rabbi Chaim Pinchas Scheinberg studied in Rabbi Yehuda Levenberg's yeshiva.

 In addition to his academic and communal contributions, Rabbi Levenberg also aided in the reformation of Shechita practices in America.

 Rabbi Levenberg's son, Tzvi Levenberg, married Chana, a daughter of Rabbi Moshe Shatzkes (Chana died on 21 March 2013 / Nissan 10, 5773).
 He was one of the Rosh Yeshivas of Yeshiva Rabbi Chaim Berlin.
-Rabbi Tzvi Levenberg passed away on 13 Shvat 5777.
+Rabbi Tzvi Levenberg died on 13 Shvat 5777.
 His son, named Rabbi Yehuda Levenberg (named for his grandfather), is the author of Imrei Chayn (אמרי חן) and resides in Lakewood, NJ.

 Rabbi Yehuda Heschel's other son, Samuel Levenberg was a Rabbi in New Haven for many years and subsequently Wheeling, WV, Kalamazoo, MI and retired from the pulpit outside Buffalo, NY.
+Rabbi Levenberg moved to Cleveland and was buried in New Haven, Connecticut.